hgabka/google-cloud-bundle/README.md

 ```

-Also there is a loader that loads the image from the Google Cloud image url.
+If the original image is also in Google Cloud, the normal WebPatResolver will not work.
+For this purpose there is a loader that loads the image from the Google Cloud image url.
 This can be set on filter level:
 ```
     filter_sets:
         my_filter: